 In FY 2020, the Office received two Notice of Findings and Recommendations (NFRs) during the annual financial statement audit related to STAR system-level access approval procedures and the evidence of STAR audit log reviews.
-The Office will work with the Fiscal Service ISS team, to more fully develop processes for documenting reviews of audit logs and streamline existing controls encompassing system access.
+The Office streamlined existing approval process controls related to administrative access to STAR and eliminated redundant actions within the Office and Fiscal Service which resolved one of the NFRs.
+In FY 2021, Fiscal Service updated the reporting tool the Office used for audit log review evidence.
+The Office continues to work with the Fiscal Service ISS team, to more fully develop processes for documenting reviews of audit logs within the new reporting tool.
+In FY 2022, the second NFR is expected to be resolved.